The Ohio State National Security Simulation

 Oct.
 15, 2013 | 1 to 4 p.m. | The Ohio State University Ohio Union (Archie M. Griffin Grand Ballroom) | Agenda and More Information

-The Bipartisan Policy Center’s (BPC) Commission on Political Reform (CPR) will hold its third in a series of National Conversations on American Unity in partnership with The Ohio State University and USA TODAY in Columbus.
+The Bipartisan Policy Center’s (BPC) Commission on Political Reform (CPR) held its third in a series of National Conversations on American Unity in partnership with The Ohio State University and USA TODAY in Columbus.

 Fixing American Democracy: The Quandaries of Political Reform